Santoshranawat/Tailwindcss/README.txt

-Hello ,I'm Santosh Kumar Ranawat welcome my github account.
+Hello ,I'm Santosh Kumar Ranawat welcome my github account. today we are lear how can install tailwind css and how can apply tailwindcss in our project.

 let's start-------------